Review of self-catering accommodation

 Where the Assessor makes the determination to remove the property from Non-Domestic Rates into Council Tax, in exceptional circumstances, we may review this decision.

-If you feel you have experienced exceptional circumstances which have prevented you from letting your property for 70 nights please complete a self-catering exceptional circumstances discretion request on our website.
+If you feel you have experienced exceptional circumstances which have prevented you from letting your property for 70 nights please complete a self-catering exceptional circumstances discretion request online.
 Once this request is received we will assess your request and may contact you for further information.

 Please note that in the meantime any Council Tax bill issued remain due and payable.